kassig/PROJECT/README.md

 The purpose of the website will be to give me a space to keep travel memories/photos easily accessible in one place.

 •	Feature 1: Create a responsive menu with CSS.
-•	Feature 2: Add your own transition animation(s) to an element on hover.
+•	Feature 2: Add your own transition animation(s) to an element on hover - The buttons change color when you hover over them.
 •	Feature 3: